Cannabis in Singapore

-Cannabis in Singapore is currently illegal for recreational purposes, but medicinal purposes has been allowed under extraordinary circumstances in recent years.
+Cannabis is currently illegal in Singapore for recreational purposes.
 Possession or consumption can result in a maximum of 10 years in prison, with a possible fine of $20,000, as well as caning, under the Misuse of Drugs Act.
 Trafficking, import or export of more than 500 grams may result in the death penalty.
+Medical cannabis is also not permitted, with very limited exceptions for cannabidiol (CBD) pharmaceuticals.

 History

 Cannabis was likely introduced to Singapore by immigrant laborers from South Asia, who often used cannabis in their homelands.
-This origin is witnessed by the use of the now archaic Indian term ganja to label cannabis in Singapore, even among non-Indians.
+This origin is witnessed by the use of the Indian term ganja to label cannabis in Singapore, even among non-Indians.
 Cannabis was banned in Singapore in 1870, during the British colonial period under the Straits Settlements.

 Government view

 The government has argued that its strict laws on drugs, which includes cannabis, is due to Singapore's proximity to the Golden Triangle, a popular worldwide transit point and market for drug trafficking.

 In 2016, a Straits Times article reported that there were 252 new drug cases by the National Addictions Management Service in the previous year involving people aged below 30, compared with 136 in 2014, further citing that such "cases of young people influenced by growing acceptance of drug overseas [is] a worrying trend."
 Singaporean politician Christopher de Souza, who chairs the Government Parliamentary Committee for Home Affairs and Law later stated that "to decriminalize the recreational consumption of cannabis is a foolish proposal.
 It entrenches a higher tolerance for drugs in community."